 Home Treatment Teams.
 These services are provided to people living in Somerset who require intensive, daily support and who may otherwise be likely to be admitted to in-patient care.

 Inpatient admission.
 Located across the county the mental health inpatient services provide assessment and treatment for people suffering from acute mental health problems.
-There is a team of specialist mental health doctors, nurses and therapists who work closely with the Crisis Resolution and Home Treatment team.
+There is a team of specialist mental health doctors, nurses and therapists who work closely with the Home Treatment team.

 Other useful contacts